 3.1.1.
-The Noodle-bowl Syndrome
+The Noodle Bowl Syndrome

 This level of complexity shown in Figure 1 implies that trade relations in the region are heavily interlinked.
-Since the degree of protection among any two nations can alter political pressures for protection in other nations - that is the basic mechanism of the domino theory - the overlapping and intersecting nature of the Noodle Bowl is a source of fragility.
-The outcome of a trade dispute between, for example, Japan and Malaysia in the auto industry has the potential to cause problems for Malaysian-Indonesia trade relations, yet the Japan-Malaysia problems would be handled by a dispute-settlement body that is completely unrelated to the one that would handle Malaysian-Indonesia problems.
+Since the degree of protection among any two economies can alter political pressures for protection in others -that is the basic mechanism of the domino theory-the overlapping and intersecting nature of the Noodle Bowl is a source of fragility.
+The outcome of a trade dispute between, for example, Japan and Malaysia in the auto industry has the potential to cause problems for Malaysian-Indonesia trade relations.
+Yet the Japan-Malaysia problems would be handled by a dispute-settlement body that is completely unrelated to the one that would handle Malaysia-Indonesia problems.
 While various agreements and institutional arrangements may spontaneously coordinate when common problems arise, the complexity of the system makes this outcome far from certain.
-Who, for instance, would be in charge of convening a meeting of East Asian leaders in the event of a local trade dispute threatened to spin out of control?
+Who, for instance, would be in charge of convening a meeting of East Asian leaders in the event of a local trade dispute threatening to spin out of control?

-Figure 8: An example of interdependence in 'Factory Asia.'
+Figure 6: An Example of Interdependence in Factory Asia

 Note: This shows the nations where parts are sourced for a hard-disk drive assembled in Thailand; the disk drives are then shipped on to various markets to be used in various electronics.

 Source: Adapted from Hiratsuka (2005).
 Figure 2